A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Simulation Studies

-In addition to point estimation, a remaining challenge for causal inference with pCRTs is variance estimation.
-Point estimators can only be useful in practice if available methods estimate the uncertainty of the point estimator reasonably closely.
-Tables~\ref{tab:var} and~\ref{tab:covg} summarize the relative bias of variance estimators and the associated coverage probability for $M = 20$ pairs (results for $M = 200$ can be found in Appendix~\ref{chpt:appn_pcrt9}).
-A relative bias greater than 1 indicates that the variance estimator is conservative while a relative bias between 0 and 1 indicates that the variance estimator is anti-conservative.
-Although the point estimators behaved similarly under certain settings, we see some large differences in their associated variance estimators.
+In addition to point estimation, a remaining challenge for inference with pCRTs is variance estimation.
+Figures~\ref{fig:var} and~\ref{fig:covg} summarize the relative bias of variance estimators and the associated coverage probability for $M = 20$ pairs (results for $M = 200$ can be found in Supplement L).
+A relative bias greater than 1 (right of the dotted line) indicates that the variance estimator is conservative while a relative bias between 0 and 1 (left of the dotted line) indicates that the variance estimator is anti-conservative.
+We observe some large differences in the variance estimators, even in cases where the point estimators behave similarly.
 The design-based variance estimator proposed in \cite{middleton_unbiased_2015} is highly conservative for $\hvt$ except in \textbf{S1}.
-Variance estimation for $\hajek$ is slightly anti-conservative when the cluster sizes are well matched and the coverage probabilities show under-coverage when there are a small number of pairs.\footnote{We note that the regression-based cluster-robust variance estimate for $\hajek$ is highly conservative (see Appendix~\ref{chpt:appn_pcrt9}), so we display results for the better-performing variance estimator here.} The \cite{imai_essential_2009} variance estimator for $\amw$ performs variably, depending on the setting.
+Variance estimation for $\hajek$ is slightly anti-conservative when the cluster sizes are well matched and the coverage probabilities show under-coverage when there are a small number of pairs.\footnote{We note that the regression-based cluster-robust variance estimate for $\hajek$ is highly conservative (see Supplement~\ref{chpt:appn_pcrt9}), so we display results for the better-performing variance estimator here.} The \cite{imai_essential_2009} variance estimator for $\amw$ performs variably, depending on the setting.
 The Huber-White robust variance estimator is also highly conservative for $\wlsn$ when there is a pair effect, although it is only slightly conservative for $\wlsnx$.
-The Huber-White robust variance estimator for $\wlspdot$ is relatively accurate when cluster sizes are well-matched, and become more conservative when cluster sizes vary.
-As expected, the variance estimator we use for $\looidpd$ is slightly conservative across all settings, most conservative when there is covariate adjustment.
+The Huber-White robust variance estimator for $\wlspdot$ is relatively accurate when cluster sizes are well-matched, and becomes more conservative when cluster sizes vary.
+As expected, the variance estimator we use for $\looidpd$ is slightly conservative across all settings, most conservative, relative to other settings, when there is covariate adjustment.
 However, the IDPD variance estimator shows the most consistent results across the settings, while the coverage and relative bias of other estimators depend more heavily on the data setting.